marijnh/Eloquent-JavaScript/13_browser.md

 {{index decentralization, compatibility}}

 Web technology has been decentralized from the start, not just technically but also in terms of the way it evolved.
-Various browser vendors have added new functionality in ad hoc and sometimes poorly thought-out ways, which were then—sometimes—adopted by others—and finally set down as in ((standards)).
+Various browser vendors have added new functionality in ad hoc and sometimes poorly thought-out ways, which were then—sometimes—adopted by others, and finally set down in ((standards)).

 This is both a blessing and a curse.
 On the one hand, it is empowering to not have a central party control a system but have it be improved by various parties working in loose ((collaboration)) (or occasionally, open hostility).
 On the other hand, the haphazard way in which the web was developed means that the resulting system is not exactly a shining example of internal ((consistency)).
 Some parts of it are downright confusing and badly designed.